UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_ESP32.md

 After the installation, you can open a **ESP-IDF prompt** by searching for **ESP-IDF 4.4 CMD** entry in the Start menu.
 Once launched, a new prompt is executed with the environment already loaded.

-Now you can create a project, copy the code and flash the ESP32 in the same way explained for the Linux OS using an **ESP-IDF command prompt**.
+If everything has been installed fine, you can create a project.
+To do that copy the code and flash the ESP32 in the same way explained for the Linux OS using an **ESP-IDF command prompt**.

 ---